aaronicsubstances/bridge-arithmetic/README.md

 **NB: This project has been archived, due to my discovery of historically demonstrated viable approaches to math study for school children.
-It's the discovery of (1) the historic Quadrivium, and its teaching of Arithmetic and Euclidean/synthetic geometry as interconnected but separate disciplines; (2) Singapore math curriculum for primary school, with its Concrete-Pictorial-Abstract learning process, aka CPA approach; (3) old Russian math curriculum (ie based on A. P. Kiselev's books in the early 20th century) for junior and senior secondary school, and its long-term teaching of Euclidean/synthetic geometry; (4) the unnecessary rewriting of the foundations of modern math (such as by the Bourbaki group from the early to middle of 20th century), from counting numbers and Euclidean/synthetic geometry to infinite set theory.**
+It is the discovery of (1) ancient Egyptian arithmetic, aka Russian peasant arithmetic (2) the medieval Quadrivium, and its teaching of Arithmetic and Euclidean/synthetic geometry as interconnected but separate disciplines; (3) Singapore math curriculum for primary school, with its Concrete-Pictorial-Abstract learning process, aka CPA approach; (4) former Russian math curriculum, based on A. P. Kiselev's books in the early 20th century for junior and senior secondary school, and its long-term teaching of Euclidean/synthetic geometry; (5) the unnecessary rewriting of the foundations of modern math (such as by the Bourbaki group from the early to middle of 20th century), from counting numbers and Euclidean/synthetic geometry to infinite set theory.**

 Here modern math refers to math
 - after the acceptance of the Fourier series and its initial contradictions;
-- after the 19th-century elevation of non-Euclidean geometries to the same level of truth as Euclidean geometry;
+- after the 19th-century elevation of non-Euclidean geometries to the same level of truth as Euclidean geometry in describing and measuring space;
 - after the creation of the category of transcendental numbers, which is such that its members are not required to be computable, or attached to synthetic geometry, or attached to previously known math functions.

 Nevertheless this archive serves as reference for
 - precursors to the optimized versions of the subtraction, multiplication and division procedures for large counting numbers.
 - tables of factorisations
-- notes on explaining addition and subtraction of integers
+- notes on explaining addition and subtraction of counting numbers, fractions and integers
-- notes on explaining multiplication and division of both fractions and integers
+- notes on explaining multiplication and division of counting numbers, fractions and integers
 - notes on decimal to fraction conversion
 - notes on finding factors of whole numbers